joachim-n/dorgflow/README.md

 1. Either clone the repository or download a release and place it anywhere you like.

-2. Install dependencies with Composer:
+2. In the dorgflow directory, install its dependencies with Composer:

     $ composer install --no-dev